Shiny.Mediator.Contracts 5.1.1

 }

-public class GetDataRequestHandler : IRequestHandler<GetDataRequest, MyData> {
+public partial class GetDataRequestHandler : IRequestHandler<GetDataRequest, MyData> {

 [OfflineAvailable] // <= boom done